nusenyaw66/nusenyaw66/README.md

 - 👋 Hi, I’m @nusenyaw66
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding, AI
-- 🌱 I’m currently learning python
+- 🌱 I’m coding in python with cursor
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AI related services
 - 📫 How to reach me nusenyaw@gmail.com

 <!---